Top 10 Marketplaces for Travel Trailers under 5K

 An easy way to find an FB RV sale group in your locality is to search <state name> RV Campers.

-If you’re not lucky, you could expand your search area; if you get lucky, you might need to travel somewhat to view the unit you’re looking for.
+If you’re not lucky, you could expand your search area; if you are lucky, you might need to travel some distance to view the unit you’re looking for.

 My favorite FB group is RV’s $10,000 and Under.
-Here, sellers will post their RVs and detailed pictures, conditions, location, and prices.
+Sellers will post their RVs and detailed pictures, conditions, locations, and prices here.

 It’s a great way to find used RVs under $5,000, but due diligence is required.